Domahawk/xcal/README.md

 Now you are ready to run project locally!

+If errors persist, check if Vite is running for frontend.

 ### Running after setup
 Since `sail` is a project dependency you can use it to run the project instead of `docker compose`.